-Yes, both the management server and the client on the device are open source with a very permissive license, Apache 2.0.
+Yes, both the management server and the client on the device are open source and free to use with a permissive license, Apache 2.0.

 After building a very healthy baseline OTA updater, we plan to add commercial add-ons for more sophisticated functionality.

 We also plan to host the management server for customers as a commercial SaaS offering.

 Our initial release is an on-premise management server.
 However, we are planning to offer a hosted/SaaS server after we ensure the infrastructure takes into consideration all the security nuances to ensure a trusted and secure environment.
 This will remove the need to setup and manage the web application.

 There were many trade-offs we considered as we began this project.
 Ultimately, we felt that Golang would best benefit the community due to the following: